filipdadgar/ansible-proxmox-k8/README.md

 2. DNS Server*
 3. Ansible 2.7.0+.
 Known incompatibility with a previous build.
 - For MAC: brew install ansible-lint ansible python-markupsafe
-<sub>*A DNS server is not technically required, it is possible to manually add entries corresponding to your node hostnames to your Proxmox's hosts file. </sub>
+- *A DNS server is not technically required, it is possible to manually add entries corresponding to your node hostnames to your Proxmox's hosts file. </sub>

 ## Instructions